Retire-in-CyprusWith incredible incentives under its “Cyprus Tax for Non-Residents” legislation, Cyprus is known worldwide as an investment hub.

 Cypriot income tax legislation determines tax residency based on an individual’s residence status, deeming any individual who spends more than 183 cumulative days in one calendar year in the Republic is a resident of Cyprus and a person tax resident in the country.

 On July 14, 2017, the Cypriot Parliament amended Section 2 of their Income Tax Law (ITL) regarding tax residency to state that individuals may also be viewed as Cyprus tax residents provided they fulfill the “60-day rule” criteria.
-The amendment was deemed effective from that January.
+The amendment was deemed effective in January.

 The 60-day rule applies to anyone who resides in Cyprus for at least 60 days in a Cypriot tax year – between January 1 and December 31 – and meets the following criteria: